johanmazoyer/Asterix/source/estimation.rst

                                           entrance_EF=input_wavefront)

-``estimate`` function has been set up with a mode where each optical plane is save to .fits for debugging purposes.
+``estimate`` function has been set up with a mode where each optical plane is saved to .fits file for debugging purposes.
 To use this option, set up the keyword ``dir_save_all_planes`` to an existing path directory.

 Perfect Estimation